SfC Home > Physical Science > Physics >

 Gravity Velocity Equations for Objects Projected Downward

-If you know the initial velocity that an object is thrown or projected downward, you can calculate its velocity when the object reaches a given distance from the starting point or when it reaches a given elapsed time.
-Some examples illustrate these equations.
+When you throw or project an object downward, it is accelerated until it is released at some velocity.
+If you know this initial velocity, there are simple derived equations that allow you to calculate the velocity when the object reaches a given displacement from the starting point or when it reaches a given elapsed time.

 Note: You normally do not need to memorize these equations, but you should know where to find them in order to solve equations.